ARWNI2S/TheCorporateWars/whitepaper/game-basics/corporations/corporate-assets/shares-grants/README.md

 # Grants and Shares

-Grants and licenses represent exclusive rights granted by regulatory entities or governments, allowing corporations to exploit resources, operate in strategic sectors, or establish facilities in key locations.
-Obtaining and maintaining these permits is essential to access new economic opportunities and avoid regulatory sanctions.
+Grants and shares represent exclusive rights granted by regulatory authorities or political entities, allowing corporations to extract resources, operate in strategic sectors, or establish facilities in key locations.

+Obtaining and maintaining these rights is essential for accessing economic opportunities and avoiding regulatory penalties.

+Corporations may acquire them through negotiations, tenders, or political influence.
+Their control often determines the success or failure of a company operating in highly competitive sectors.

+{% hint style="success" %}
-Corporations can acquire these rights through negotiations, bidding, or polítical influence, and controlling them can determine a company’s success or failure in fiercely competitive sectors.
-The management of grants is a strategic tool, as it allows corporations to block rivals and secure exclusive access to specific markets.
+Managing grants is a strategic tool: it allows corporations to block rivals and secure exclusive access to specific markets.
+{% endhint %}